CollectionBuilder/collectionbuilder.github.io/pages/community/librarian-incentives.md

 - advance their own understanding of CollectionBuilder and Lib-Static development practices
 - build a CollectionBuilder-based project
-- contribute back to the CollectionBuiler project and cohort community via feedback, documentation, and/or features
+- contribute back to the CollectionBuilder project and cohort community via feedback, documentation, and/or features

 ## Qualifications: